Personal finance

 Whatever budgeting method you choose, you may find it helpful to separate money for different purposes into different places.
 “Set up direct debits to somewhere else as soon as your money comes in,” says Elizabeth.

-For example, you could set up a separate savings account or, if you bank with Starling, you could create different Spaces within the app to keep your money for bills or savings separate from your main balance.
+For example, if you’re a Starling customer, you could create different Spaces within your app to keep your money for bills or groceries separate from your main balance.

-With Starling Spaces, you have the option to set up automatic top ups to your Spaces on a particular day each month (for example sometime after payday).
+With Spaces, you have the option to set up automatic top ups on a particular day each month (for example sometime after payday).
 You can also set up direct debits and standing orders through the Bills Manager feature to pay your bills straight from a Space.
-Plus, you’ll earn interest of 3.25% AER / 3.19% Gross (variable) on balances up to £5,000 in a personal and joint current account, which includes the money in your Spaces as well as your main balance*.
-These rates do not apply to the 1-Year Fixed Saver which is a savings product with its own rate.

 Once you have a budget, it’s easier to see where you might be able to save money.
 “Pick one monthly outgoing and choose to reduce or remove it,” says Elizabeth.